jakelawson1/FlickToDismiss/README.md

 ### Manual

-Add [FlickToDismissViewController.swift]() to your project in Xcode.
+Add [Source/FlickToDismissViewController.swift]() to your project in Xcode.

 ## Usage